• Skip to primary navigation

 2. Use in any recipe as you would the “canned stuff”

-4. Use more milk to make a thinner soup.
-If you don’t like the richness of heavy whipping cream or prefer not to use it, just use milk and cornstarch to thicken it.
+5. Adjusting Richness: If you don’t like the richness of heavy whipping cream or prefer not to use it, you can substitute whole milk and non-GMO cornstarch to thicken it.

 Nutrition